nposdalj/PropaMod/README.md

 The PropagationModeling repository contains tools for modeling sound propagation for the purpose of marine animal density estimation.

-PropagationModeling is centered on two main steps and their associated scripts:
+PropagationModeling is centered on three main steps, each associated with a particular script.
+The user must enter their desired parameters in each.
 * Creating sound speed profiles with `plotSSP.m`
 * Modeling sound propagation with `bellhopDetRange.m`
+* Preparing for detection simulation with `pDetSim_constructWS.m`

 ## Getting Started